Troika Media Group Inc. (TRKA) Shares Down Despite Recent Market Volatility

-Troika Media Group Inc. (NASDAQ: TRKA)’s stock price has decreased by -4.35 compared to its previous closing price of 0.54.
-However, the company has seen a gain of 68.85% in its stock price over the last five trading days.
+Troika Media Group Inc. (NASDAQ: TRKA)’s stock price has decreased by -24.78 compared to its previous closing price of 0.36.
+However, the company has seen a -48.08% decrease in its stock price over the last five trading sessions.

 Is It Worth Investing in Troika Media Group Inc. (NASDAQ: TRKA) Right Now?